-Sharepoint OneDrive IT Support is offered by Network Antics.
+Sharepoint OneDrive IT Support is very involved task for your IT team to manage.
 SharePoint and OneDrive for Business combined give you unlimited amount of communal storage when subscribed to Microsoft Office 365 Business Essentials.
-Read the four section below vefore we get to the Sharepoint OneDrive IT Support Install.
+Read the four section below before we get to the Sharepoint OneDrive IT Support Install.

 Here’s the gist of features:

 - OneDrive for Business – Allows you to store personal data in the cloud and access from anywhere.

 - SharePoint Drive – The contents of your Sharepoint team sites are synced when you install OneDrive for Business if you force the sync.
 SharePoint is a communal storage space.
 You can have multiple SharePoint “sites” for storage.